winfrednyoroka/Data_driven_visualisation/README.md

-# Data_Driven_visualisation tool
+# Data_Driven_visualisation tool for failed randomisation

+## Motivation

 The visualisation helps researchers explore sources of bias and make careful decisions on whether to proceed with metaanalysis or not.
-Also, useful in guiding senitivity analysis that has to be done.
+Also, helpful in guiding sensitivity analysis that has to be done.

+**Authors**
+- Winfred N Gatua
+- Yi Liu
+- Deborah Lawlor
+- Tom Gaunt